MatrixEditor/dementor/docs/source/config/mdns.rst

     *Linked to* :attr:`mdns.MDNSConfig.mdns_qtypes`

-    List of DNS query types that will be responded to.
-Priority is lower than :attr:`mDNS.MaxLabels` but higher than global/local blacklist or whitelist.
+    Specifies the list of DNS query types to respond to.
+    This attribute has lower priority than :attr:`mDNS.MaxLabels`, but higher priority than global or local blacklist/whitelist rules.

     .. note::

-        Values of this list must be part of :attr:`dns.dnstypes` if specified as string.
+        If query types are provided as strings, they must correspond to valid entries in :attr:`dns.dnstypes`.

 .. py:attribute:: Ignore
     :type: list[str | dict]

-    *Linked to* :attr:`mdns.MDNSConfig.ignored`
+    Specifies a list of hosts to be blacklisted.
+For additional context, see :attr:`Globals.Ignore`.
+    When this attribute is defined, it overrides the global blacklist configuration.
+    If not explicitly set, this attribute has no effect.

-    A list of hosts to blacklist.
-Please refer to :attr:`Globals.Ignore` for more information.
-If defined here, the global blacklist will be ignored.
-This setting will be ignored if not defined.
-For a detailed explanation of how this rule will be applied, refer to :class:`BlacklistConfigMixin`.
+    For a comprehensive explanation of how the blacklist is applied, refer to :class:`BlacklistConfigMixin`.

 .. py:attribute:: AnswerTo
     :type: list[str | dict]

-    *Linked to* :attr:`mdns.MDNSConfig.targets`

-    A list of hosts to respond to.
-Please refer to :attr:`Globals.AnswerTo` for more information.
-If defined here, the global whitelist will be ignored.
-This setting will be ignored if not defined.
-For a detailed explanation of how this rule will be applied, refer to :class:`WhitelistConfigMixin`.
+    Defines a list of hosts to which responses should be sent.
+    See :attr:`Globals.AnswerTo` for more information.
+    When specified, this attribute takes precedence over the global whitelist.
+    If omitted, the global configuration remains in effect.
+    For detailed behavior and usage, refer to :class:`WhitelistConfigMixin`.

 Python Config